FFAR Awards $1.25 Million Grant to Study Adaptive Multi-Paddock Grazing for Cattle

 With additional support from McDonald’s USA, Arizona State University researchers seek to improve farm resilience and reduce environmental impacts

-The Foundation for Food and Agriculture Research (FFAR), a nonprofit established in the 2014 Farm Bill with bipartisan congressional support, awarded a $1.25 million grant to ASU Foundation for A New American University.
-Researchers will collect data on Adaptive Multi-Paddock (AMP) grazing to analyze how this grazing technique increases farm resiliency, contributes to carbon sequestration, improves soil biodiversity, and impacts animal wellbeing and productivity.
+The Foundation for Food & Agriculture Research (FFAR), a nonprofit established in the 2014 Farm Bill with bipartisan congressional support, awarded a $1.25 million grant to ASU Foundation for A New American University.
+Researchers will collect data on Adaptive Multi-Paddock (AMP) grazing to analyze how this grazing technique increases farm resiliency, contributes to carbon sequestration, improves soil biodiversity and impacts animal wellbeing and productivity.
 The FFAR grant has been matched with funding from McDonald’s USA for a total $2.5 million investment.
 Researchers continue to raise funds in order to expand the project in the southeastern U.S. and the Upper Great Plains.

 AMP grazing uses light weight, portable fencing systems to move animals strategically around a large pasture, allowing for dense grazing interspersed by long periods of recovery for the land.
 This technique mimics the natural grazing patterns of wild ruminants and is highly adaptive for a variety of livestock.
 This project will quantify how AMP grazing impacts farm and ranch productivity, as well as measure environmental impacts of production.

 “Farmers and ranchers are important stewards of our nation’s natural resources.
 It is vital that we understand how different practices affect the economic and environmental resilience of agriculture,” said Dr. Sally Rockey, executive director of the Foundation for Food & Agriculture Research.
 “The Foundation for Food & Agriculture Research is proud to support science that will positively impact producers while sustaining our natural resources in the long term.”